JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 it means that `grype` has had a release and is now in sync with the `syft` outputs.
 ```

 I wonder, do we even need our `example-secure` image from before?
-Let's quickly check the user:
+Let's quickly check the user of this new `nginx`
+image:

 ```{code-block} console
 $ docker inspect cgr.dev/chainguard/nginx:latest | jq -r '.[].Config.User'